THE FRUIT OF THE SPIRIT

 There is no virtue more important to salvation than that of patient endurance in doing good, in following the Lord.
 The Lord Jesus informed us that the believer who endures to the end will be saved.

 All men will hate you because of me, but he who stands firm to the end will be saved.
-(Matthew 10:22—NIV)
+(Matthew 10:22)

 We have come to share in Christ if we hold firmly till the end the confidence we had at first.
-(Hebrews 3:14—NIV)
+(Hebrews 3:14)

 Today’s Christian teaching is out of balance.
 We know from the Scriptures that salvation is past, present, and future.
 At some point in the past we made a definite commitment to Christ.
 Today we are working out our own salvation.
 We will come to share in Christ in the future if we hold firmly to the end.

 This simply is not scriptural.
-The moment we place our faith in Christ we are tested as to our determination to leave the world and follow Jesus.
-We continually are having to choose between our own pleasure and desires and the will of God.
+The moment we place our faith in Christ, we are tested regarding our determination to leave the world and follow Jesus.
+We are continually needing to choose between our own pleasure and desires and the will of God.

 Many things and events conspire to take away our crown of life, to discourage us, to tempt us away from the Lord.
 To say this is not so is to deny reality.